Skip to content

 Structural stitching

-Buckles / Connectors Metal burrs
+Buckles / Connectors

 FREQUENCY OF INSPECTION

-3 monthly inspection
+3 monthly inspections

-6 monthly inspection
+6 monthly inspections

 Harnesses, Lanyards with shock absorbers, Retractable webbing lanyards, All ropes, Webbing slings, temporary static lines, Work positioning lanyards.